 Training & Development

 As researchers at Salford, you can take advantage of an extensive range of development activities.
-The Salford Postgraduate & Staff Research Training (SPoRT) programme is designed to help you develop the skills needed for effective research and transferable skills to enhance your employability, whether you are planning a career in academia or elsewhere in the public or private sectors.
-It is open to all postgraduate researchers, academic and research staff.
+The Salford Postgraduate Research Training (SPoRT) programme is designed to help you develop the skills needed for effective research and transferable skills to enhance your employability, whether you are planning a career in academia or elsewhere in the public or private sectors.
+It is open to all postgraduate researchers.

 Salford's research development programme is aligned with the national Researcher Development Framework (RDF), which sets out the knowledge, behaviours and skills of successful researchers.
 Click on the diagram below to link to the relevant training sessions.

 Researchers are encouraged to reflect on training and development activity throughout the PhD.
 You may find it useful to look at the full descriptors for the RDF and use this to prioritise your own areas of development.